yalidu/yalidu.github.io/_pages/teaching.md

 ### 2022/2023

 * [ Decision Structure in Decentralized Multi-Agent Learning](https://www.oxfordml.school/) <br>
-This talk discusses factorizability of multi-agent systems including the transition dynamics and action coordinations, and propose novel scalable decentralized multi-agent learning algorithms.
-Theoretically we find that the localized policy gradient is a close approximation to true policy gradients and provide the conditions for monotonic improvement under factorized model-based policy optimization.
+This talk discusses factorizability of multi-agent systems including the transition dynamics and action coordinations.
+We discusse the proposed scalable model-based RL in networked systems.
 <br>
 The International Joint Conference on Theoretical Computer Science (IJTCS 2022)